beau-seidon/TinyMIDI2CV/README.md

 This is a largely reworked version of the DIY Good Ol’ MIDI to CV project by Jan Ostman.

 ### Changes
+- Added latest (2024-Jan-06) build's firmware.hex file, and created a Release.

+- MIDI channel filtering is fixed in latest commmit, and default is channel 16.
+Can change channel or enable Omni in source and recompile if desired.

 - Updated the [schematic](./hardware/goMIDI2CV.pdf), which should now be suitable for creating a small Eurorack module.
 It's only my second module I have built, so feel free to improve it.

 -  Overhauled most of the code styling, and fixed the Gate CV behavior.
 Now Gate remains High as long as any note is still held.
 Also, retrigger functionality was added.
 Gate pin goes Low very briefly, then quickly back to High, any time a new note is played while other notes are held.

 - A note buffer array now remembers active notes in the order they were played.
 Note CV output returns to previous note value if it is still held when the most recent note is released.
 Note CV output does not change when the final note is released, but the Gate CV goes Low.